footcricket05/CrackHunterAI/README.md

 2. Clone the repository to your local machine.

-3. Open the `Crack-Detection-Classification-of-Concrete-Structures-DL.ipynb` file in Jupyter Notebook or any other compatible environment.
+3. Open the `CrackHunterAI.ipynb` file in Jupyter Notebook or any other compatible environment.

 4. Run the code cells in the notebook to train and test the crack detection and classification system.